-In addition to managing the space, its equipment, stock, safety, and operations, I love directly helping students, faculty, and staff with their projects, and the myriad challenges involved in those projects.
+In addition to managing the space and its operations, equipment, stock, and safety, I love directly helping students, faculty, and staff with their projects, and the myriad challenges involved in those projects.
 I hope to help people find solutions and workflows, while also helping them to develop their own skillset and techniques for design and troubleshooting.
 Schedule an appointment with me or email me and we’ll figure whatever it is out.

-My areas of interest and/or expertise include audio/video production; photography; basic 3D design, scanning, and printing; rudimentary electronics design and repair; linux administration, basic computer programming (shell scripts, Arduino/C, and Python, or mid-80s style BASIC if you really want); woodworking; gardening; and various small arts and crafts.
+My areas of interest and/or expertise include audio/video production; photography; basic 3D design, scanning, and printing; rudimentary electronics design and repair; linux administration, basic computer programming (shell scripts, Arduino/C, and Python); woodworking; gardening; and various small arts and crafts.
 If you need help with something not on this list, reach out anyway, and I can help find someone who can help you.

 Before joining JMU Libraries, I was Operations Manager and IT Manager at WMRA-FM, Harrisonburg’s NPR station, where I configured and maintained the station’s broadcast automation system, was responsible for the operations of three dozen computers across multiple sites, engineered interviews that were broadcast both locally and internationally, and was the local host of All Things Considered.
 I also worked in the engineering and production departments of WVPT-TV, Harrisonburg’s PBS station, doing, among other things, technical direction for a nightly live call-in show, and audio engineering and camerawork for a nationally distributed show on farming.